mui/toolpad/docs/data/toolpad/data-binding/binding-state.md

 <img src="/static/toolpad/docs/data-binding/bind-1.png" alt="Binding icon" width="47" />

-The easiest way to tell if a value can be "data bound" is by locating this binding button, i.e. the Text Field component allows you to bind every property that you could otherwise control manually.
+The easiest way to tell if a value can be made dynamic is by locating this binding button, i.e. the Text Field component allows you to bind every property that you could otherwise control manually.

 <img src="/static/toolpad/docs/data-binding/bind-2.png" alt="Binding example" width="292" />